 When using live query, you will notice you will no longer be able to modify the data model inside of Power BI.
 All of the data modeling is done through SSAS.
 Without the data being imported into the report, Power BI doesn’t have a way to model it.

-While the above points can be seen as a negative, it does give the corporation some advantages.
-Using live query allows us to add some security measures in place.
+The most interesting point is how this allows the corporation some advantages.
+Using live query permits us to add some security measures in place.
 When querying against a SSAS server, users are authenticated using their Windows or domain credentials.
 This means that if someone who is not supposed to have possession of a pbix file and yet is still able to get a hold of the file, they will not be able to query data from the report unless they are granted permission in the cube to access that cube.